dannguyen/ok-earthquakes-RNotebook/chapter-0.md

 - [The repo containing the notebooks, code, and data](https://github.com/dannguyen/ok-earthquakes-RNotebook)
 - [The repo in a zip file](https://github.com/dannguyen/ok-earthquakes-RNotebook/archive/master.zip).

-The concepts of this walkthrough summed up in an animated GIF composed of charts created with ggplot2:
+The main findings of this walkthrough summed up in an animated GIF composed of charts created with ggplot2:

 ![Animated GIF](./images/optimized-movie-quakes-OK.gif)